-Kelly McLaughlan (Vice President)
+Kelly McLaughlan (Vice Chair)

 Kelly McLaughlan is a native resident of Northern Virginia, graduating high school, college and building her professional career and businesses in this region.
 Raising four children with her husband in the Dulles region of Northern Virginia, they’ve been extremely well-connected and engaged in both the local and regional community, particularly with respect to challenges regarding STEM-centric education and the local economy.

 This connection and experience with the EDAC, SBDC and regional economic development initiatives led them to the Mason Enterprise Center’s business incubator network, which became the perfect home (in Fairfax City) for a quickly-growing digital marketing and technology business she co-founded over 10 years ago – KME.Digital (previously KME Internet Marketing).
 Her company blends business marketing and Internet technologies in a cost-effective, personal services model – to help mostly local and regional businesses, nonprofits, startups and government agencies find and engage their audience or customers online.
 They have benefited tremendously from the resources and location of the MEC – including access to a steady and growing pool of very talented, enthusiastic student interns and workforce from nearby George Mason University.
 Kelly’s family and business offer now a great deal of experience and expertise to the Fairfax EDA, with respect to economic development strategies.

 John Sabo (Secretary)

 Commissioner John Sabo is a resident of Fairfax City since 1994 and has been active in local community and charitable organizations for many years.
 Commissioner Sabo is a business owner and has been in the commercial real estate industry for over 25 years concentrating on brokerage and development with clients ranging from privately-owned local firms to large public companies.